percona/pbm-docs/docs/usage/backup-priority.md

 !!! important

     As soon as you adjust node priorities in the configuration file, it is assumed that you take manual control over them.
 The default rule to prefer secondary nodes over primary stops working.

+    Adjusting node priority interferes the default flow for incremental backups, where PBM tries to schedule the incremental backup on happen on the same node that made the base backup.
+If you list only a subset of nodes in the priority list, the remaining nodes receive the default priority 1.0.
+This may result in the incremental backup being taken from a node that didn't make the base backup.

+    To workaround it, list either all nodes or at least a single node from every replica set in the priorities list.

 This ability to adjust node priority helps you manage your backup strategy by selecting specific nodes or nodes from preferred data centers.
 In geographically distributed infrastructures, you can reduce network latency by making backups from nodes in geographically closest locations.